spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 template: concept-topic-template
 ---

 Data exchange refers to the process of transferring data between Spryker and third-party systems.
-Spryker offers various solutions to exchange data between a Spryker-based project and third-party systems, ensureing compatibility, consistency, quality, security of your data are preserved.
+Spryker offers various solutions to facilitate data exchange between a Spryker-based project and third-party systems, ensuring compatibility, consistency, quality, and security of your data.

 There are four options to import and export data in Spryker:

 - Via the Data Importers and Data Exporters: availble in SCCOS by default.
-- Via the Data Exchnage API: availble in SCCOS by default..
+- Via the Data Exchnage API: availble in SCCOS by default.
 - Via the Spryker Middleware powered by Alumio:
     - Via the Spryker integration apps.
     - Via custom integrations using the existing Alumio connectors.
     - Via custom integration apps using the SDK to build own connectors.

 ## Data Importers and Data Exporters
 The Data Importers and Data Exporters available in SCCOS by default, let you bring external data into and send data from SCCOS, in CSV format.
-They require customization for each project, and ongoing development effort.
+The Data Importers and Exporters require customization for each project, and ongoing development effort.

 We recommend using the Data Importers and exporters in the following cases: